gcross/LogicGrowsOnTrees/TUTORIAL.md

 server statistics should be printed to the screen (possibly useful if your computation is not scaling well).
 Because we are using the `Threads` driver, there will also be a `-n` option to set the number of threads.

+The reason why the function that processes the result of the run has be specified as an argument rather than having the result be returned by `simpleMainForExploreTree` is twofold: first, because in general the supervisor and workers will be in separate processes and the result is only processed by the supervisor, and second, because this allows `simpleMainForExploreTree` to be sure that your code has successfully processes the result (as opposed to, say, throwing an exception) before deleting the checkpoint file.

 The following is a more complicated example that uses a more general function in `Main` that lets one specify the board size using a command-line argument